qwazwsx/Advanced-SonicPad/README.md

 If you are experiencing and problems you can view the log files located at `/home/sonic/printer_data/config`.

 **DO NOT EVER PRESS THE POWER BUTTON ON THE SIDE OF THE SONIC PAD** You must gracefully shut the Sonic Pad down using an interface like KlipperScreen or Mainsail, or by issuing the command `sudo shutdown now` or `sudo reboot`.
-If you don't, the filesystem may be damaged and you will have to re-flash the Sonic Pad.
+If you don't, the filesystem may be damaged and you might have to re-flash the Sonic Pad.
 Let me reiterate for those skimming.

-***Turning the power off without gracefully shutting down the Sonic Pad first will corrupt the filesystem.
+***Just like your home computer-- Turning the power off without gracefully shutting down the Sonic Pad first can corrupt the filesystem.
 Do not use the power button on the side of the Sonic Pad.***

-***Turning the power off without gracefully shutting down the Sonic Pad first will corrupt the filesystem.
+***Just like your home computer-- Turning the power off without gracefully shutting down the Sonic Pad first can corrupt the filesystem.
 Do not use the power button on the side of the Sonic Pad.***

-***Turning the power off without gracefully shutting down the Sonic Pad first will corrupt the filesystem.
+***Just like your home computer-- Turning the power off without gracefully shutting down the Sonic Pad first can corrupt the filesystem.
 Do not use the power button on the side of the Sonic Pad.***

 ------